iFuSiiOnzZ/ThreadPool/README.md

     l_TaskPool.AddTask(&t1);    // Submit task to queue
     l_TaskPool.AddTask(&t3);    // Submit task to queue

-    l_TaskPool.WaitForWorkers(); // Wait until no job remain in the queue
+    l_TaskPool.WaitForWorkers(); // Wait until all jobs in the queue are executed
+    // if you have to run them several times tasks have to be resubmitted (no auto queueing)
 ```